anshika2698/Data-Works-portfolio/README.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # About me
-I believe making the best out of the opportunities you fall upon is a skill known to many but mastered by none.
+Hi there!
+My name is Anshika, and I believe making the best out of the opportunities you fall upon is a skill known to many but mastered by none.
 Reflecting upon my journey, I have been honing this skill throughout my career and ultimately found that I want to make an impact in the Healthcare space and work at the intersection of Technology and Business.

 My professional journey began when I started to work as an Associate Software Engineer in the US healthcare space at Carelon Global Solutions.
 I primarily focused on the healthcare procedure preauthorization process improvement.
 Making accessing healthcare easy and less time-consuming for patients.
 I worked extensively with various types of healthcare data and technologies to provide the best support for this objective.